More at rubyonrails.org:

 MyJob.set(queue: :another_queue).perform_later(record)

-Make sure your queuing backend "listens" on your queue name.
-For some backends you need to specify the queues to listen to.
+If you choose to use an alternate queuing backend you may need to specify the queues to listen to.

 You can schedule a job to run with a specific priority using queue_with_priority: